Skip Sub Menu

 • Comply with satisfactory academic progress guidelines

-Beginning in late-March, official financial aid award notices indicating the maximum dollar eligibility for each loan program per enrollment period will be mailed to students who have submitted the FAFSA to Drake University.
+Beginning in late-March, official financial aid award notices indicating the maximum dollar eligibility for each loan program per enrollment period will be available to students who have submitted the FAFSA to Drake University.

 This notice will also provide instructions and/or other material that must be completed to finalize loan borrowing.